Ronnie Allen: Managerial career

 He returned to the Midlands to take up the management reins at Walsall in July 1973.
 However, he spent just six months in charge at Fellows Park.
 The "Sadders" finished the 1973–74 campaign 15th in the Third Division.
 He returned to West Bromwich Albion as a scouting advisor in January 1977 before being installed as manager six months later.
 He recommended the club sign Cyrille Regis, who would become the club's main striker for the next seven years and part of the "Three Degrees" with Brendon Batson and Laurie Cunningham.
 He stepped down in December, to take up the financially lucrative post as advisor to the Saudi Arabia national football team.
 He returned to management in June 1980, this time at Greek club Panathinaikos.
 Again he enjoyed only a short reign, and was gone within six months.
-In his absence, the "Greens" finished fifth in the Superleague Greece.
+In his absence, the "Greens" finished fifth in the Super League Greece.

 He returned to the Hawthorns as manager again in July 1981, succeeding Ron Atkinson – who had just moved to Manchester United.
 Two of Albion's finest players, Remi Moses and Bryan Robson, soon joined Atkinson at Old Trafford, and this hurt Albion's previously good league fortunes.
 He signed Steve MacKenzie, Andy King, Martin Jol, and Romeo Zondervan; none of whom would prove particularly effective.
 Albion did well in the cup competitions, reaching the semi-finals of both the FA Cup and the League Cup, although they suffered an early exit from the UEFA Cup.
 But Allen could not put together a good run of form in the First Division, and Albion only stayed up after winning their final game of the season.
 He then ended his managerial career in May 1982, choosing instead to work as the club's general manager.
 He stepped down from this post in June 1983, though he continued to coach and scout for the club during his retirement until 1996.
 He even played in a testimonial match at Cheltenham in 1995, at the age of 66.